128keaton/.com/_posts/2016-05-19-happy-as-a-clam.markdown

 I was at work, and a package came in for me.
 I figured it would be a PoE switch for resetting Cisco phones.
 Nope!
 A bright orange Clamshell met my eyes.
 A mutual friend, inside of the company, spotted this at his location, and shipped it to me.
 What a surprise!
 Said co-worker was throughly thanked!
 Within a month, I got two clamshells, one of the most desired vintage laptop, to date.

-## Pics:

-Hey, it wouldn't be a post on my website if I wasn't uploading a ton of images, right?

-{% include gallery_list.html gallery='clamshell' %}